sivadotblog/sivadotblog/content/post/4-key-components-of-your-websites-homepage/index.md

 ### Start with the WHY

 Why do you exist?
 Why you? – Let’s talk about TalkSpace, a company that offers online therapy to their patients.
-Their message is strong and clear: “Feeling better starts with a single message.”
+Their message is strong and clear: "Feeling better starts with a single message.”
 They are speaking directly to their customers who are looking to feel better.

 ![Image Description](/images/talkspace-why-do-you-exist.webp)